Global Branding: 9 Top Tips for Going International

 3 – Maintain a Consistent Brand Identity

 For consumers, a brand that is easy to recognise is something you can trust.
-Maintaining consistency establishes your brand as authentic and professional, strengthening the familiarity and trust between your brand and your customer.
+Maintaining consistency establishes your brand as authentic and professional, strengthening the familiarity and trust between your brand and customer.

 Just take a look at global brand powerhouses like Starbucks and Coca-Cola.
-While they might have country-specific colour schemes and flavours, the core of their brand’s identity always remains the same.
+While they might have country-specific colour schemes and flavours, the core of their brand’s identity remains the same.

 4 – Make Sure Your Data is Easily Accessible for Your Team